Pet Lovers

 • OCD

-Licking can also be a coping mechanism to handle the stress or frustration a dog is feeling.
-Dickie uses the example of someone who bites their nails.
-If you try to correct the behavior, the stress from being corrected can cause the dog to lick more.
-Again, proper exercise and mental stimulation can help decrease the licking.
+Aggressive licking can also be a coping mechanism to handle the stress or frustration a dog is feeling.
+Dickie uses the example of someone who bites their nails; if you try to correct the behavior, you will just make it worse.
+Instead, the expert suggests to keep your dog properly exercised and mentally stimulated.
+This helps to keep the dog’s mind too busy for licking.

 Pet Lovers